-Perhaps that’s why I’m still seeing Greg: because he’s choosing to bring another person into his personal life and I get the easy parts of a relationship.
-I give him attention for an hour or so whenever he needs it, and I can go back to living my life.
+Perhaps that’s why I’m still seeing Greg: he’s choosing to bring another person into his personal life and I get the easy parts of a relationship.
+I give him attention whenever he needs it, and I can go back to living my life.
 It’s almost like we top each other up and can continue with our lives.

 Monogamy vs Polygamy

-Men are biologically programmed to mate with as many females as possible, increasing the chance to father offspring.
-That’s the deep primal truth.
+Historically, men were biologically programmed to mate with as many females as possible, increasing the chance to father offspring.

 Polygamy is now seen as exotic, something to be hidden from the neighbours.
 But You Me Her really opened the doors to the taboo.
 It features a husband who books an escort (Izzie) in an attempt to rekindle his marital sex life.
 His wife later starts to date Izzie and soon they create an arrangement where the three exclusively date each other.

 They ‘came out’ to their neighbours as a ‘threple’, a three-person relationship.
 At first it was shunned, as you’d expect, but it soon became accepted.

 I think that I am Izzie in this situation, in some strange way.
 I was there to rekindle the fire that had one out inside him.
-I’ve dabbled in arrangements and even thought about escorting, but I’ve never believed in monogamy.
-What if you miss someone perfect because you’re too busy watching tv with someone else?
+I’ve dabbled in arrangements and even thought about escorting, but I’ve never really believed in monogamy for myself.
+Maybe that’s why I tend to shove relationships as far away from me as possible.

 I’ve been cheated on.
-When I was 15, my boyfriend slept with someone and kissed another while we were together, so I know how it feels to be on the receiving end of an affair.
+When I was 15, my boyfriend slept with someone and kissed another girl while we were together, so I know how it feels to be on the receiving end of an affair.
 At the time, I was wondering why I was hurt.
 Probably because I’d told him that I wasn’t going to give up the goodies until I was ready, so he found someone who would.